 Right click Trace | Enable Log.Tip: To save log entries, right click Trace | Save All Events As.

 - If nothing is displayed then the request never reached WMI.
 The issue is a security or networking issue.

 If events with error messages are displayed then those events can be investigated.
 If you encounter WMI errors, see the WMI errors topic on this page.

 WMI Test 2

 This test checks that Microsoft tools can connect to WMI.

 Run this test from the Spotlight Diagnostic Server.

-- Login to the Spotlight Diagnostic Server under the account used to run the Spotlight Diagnostic Server.
+- Login to the Spotlight Diagnostic Server host under the account used to run the Spotlight Diagnostic Server service.